To rank higher on Google (and other search engines), a website owner must be committed – organic optimisation (SEO and AEO) is a long game.

-With time, effort and a strategy in place, good rank is entirely achievable for a small business.
+With time, effort and a strategy in place, a good rank is entirely achievable for a small business.

 Mostly, good rank comes down to content.

-You’ll find some quick tips to help rank at the end of this post but mostly this will explain the longer processes to genuinely rank higher on Google and stay there.
+You’ll find some quick tips to help rank at the end of this post, but mostly this will explain the longer processes to genuinely rank higher on Google and stay there.

-“Google’s mission is to organize the world’s information and make it universally accessible and useful.”
+“Google’s mission is to organise the world’s information and make it universally accessible and useful.”

 – Google

-Written content
+Written Content

 Content must be worth reading, worth ranking and worth sharing.
 This is why, for the most part, longer articles rank better.
 A small business owner should start writing articles at about 1000 words.

-Short articles can rank well, don’t get me wrong, but if you are starting out seek to provide more.
+Short articles can rank well, don’t get me wrong, but if you are starting out, seek to provide more.

 It’s true, no one will read every single word – most of us scan articles.
 You’re probably doing that right now.